 You want your kids to be comfortable otherwise they will not wear said shoe and you will have quite the battle on your hands- no fun.

-Rent or Buy: You can rent snowshoes however if you are planning on multiple outings it will save you more money in the long run to buy.
+Rent or Buy: You can rent snowshoes for toddlers and kids however if you are planning on multiple outings it will save you more money in the long run to buy.

 Binding matters.
 You want to get shoes that tighten enough to stay on, but don’t cut off circulation in your child’s feet.
 Some snowshoes offer easy-pull binding and it is a wise investment if you don’t want to spend all day on your knees tightening your child’s shoes.